bitdefender/river/README.md

 # *Part 2: Concolic executor*

+## Installing and usage
 The source code are in river/riverexp folder.
-You can build it using Visual Studio code, as specified above.
-TODO: make an installer !
+You can build it using Visual Studio code.
+Just open de folder and build, as specified above in the River tools section
+TODO: we need to make an installer and separate it from RIVER with a different repository since its code is totally independent.

 The options for executing the executable are the following:

 ```